jwnavarrete/calculator-api/README.md

 ### Without Container

-1. Ensure you have Node.js 20 installed.
+1. Ensure you have the latest version of Node.js installed.
 2. Install dependencies with `pnpm install`.
 3. Run the development server with `pnpm dev`.
 4. Build the project with `pnpm build`.